Regional-Modeling-LATMOS-IGE/FLEXPART/README.md

 # Prepare the meteorological data for running FLEXPART
 ## THIS NEEDS TO BE UPDATED WHEN FLEX_EXTRACT WORKS

-Note that the following problems with flex_extract have been noted due to the fact that EMOSLIB is now retired.
+The following problems with flex_extract have been noted due to the fact that EMOSLIB is now retired.
 Documented here: https://www.flexpart.eu/ticket/312

-Note that with the public flex_extract and FLEXPART 10.4, we now get this issue with ERA5: https://www.flexpart.eu/ticket/297
+With the public flex_extract and FLEXPART 10.4, we now get this issue with ERA5: https://www.flexpart.eu/ticket/297

 1. Get the flex_extract source code